 - 1. The Confederation of Passenger Transport (CPT) represents the operators of bus and coach services across the UK.
-We have more than one thousand enterprises in membership, including major PLCs, municipally-owned companies and family businesses with fewer than ten vehicles. - 2.
-CPT submitted a response to the Transport Select Committee's inquiry Coronavirus: Implications for Transport in May 2020.
-This submission looks forward beyond the pandemic at the longer term implications and how the coach sector can play a key role in the Government's green economic recovery agenda. - 3.
-We have also submitted a response on behalf of the bus industry.
+We have more than one thousand enterprises in membership, including major PLCs, municipally-owned companies and family businesses with fewer than ten vehicles and accounting for in excess of 95% of the bus fleet and 55% of coach fleet in the UK. - 2.
+This submission sets out what we would like to see in the Spending Review for the coach sector.
+We have submitted a separate response on behalf of the bus sector.